Int. No. 784- A

 Title

-A Local Law to amend the administrative code of the city of New York, in relation to requiring the New York city police department to use evidence based staffing for the department's special victims division
+A Local Law to amend the administrative code of the city of New York, in relation to requiring the New York city police department to report on staffing levels for the special victims division

 Body